liferay-search/liferay-docs/en/developer/customization/articles/50-product-navigation/05-providing-the-user-personal-bar/01-customizing-the-user-personal-menu-intro.markdown

 ## Displaying the Personal Menu

-Starting with @product-ver@, the Personal Menu is no longer part of the Product Menu, but is instead included in the User Personal Bar.
+Starting with @sharepoint-ver@, the Personal Menu is no longer part of the Product Menu, but is instead included in the User Personal Bar.
 To display the existing User Personal Bar in your own theme, embed the portlet into your theme by adding the following snippet into `portal_normal.ftl`: